 Amy Harrop - June 6, 2020 - 6 min. read

-Self Publishing Success Stories – Secrets of Million Dollar Self-Publishers
+Self-Publishing Success Stories – Secrets of Million Dollar Self-Publishers

 Amanda Hocking, E.L.
 James and James Redfield.
 What do these people have in common?
 Not too much, other than the fact that they have amazing self publishing success stories and they are all writers who became millionaires through self-publishing.
 As you read through interviews and articles about this unique group of authors and their massive success with self-publishing, you start to notice several common themes that come up over and over again.

+Self-publishing success stories have their little secrets.
 Along with being writers in the DIY and digital age, which makes achieving feats like this that much easier, what follows are some surprising secrets about becoming a millionaire through publishing your own books.

 They write what sells

 In order to become a millionaire with self-publishing, you have to sell a lot of books.
 And the fastest route to that goal is to write the types of books that sell.

 This may seem obvious, but it’s surprising how many writers gloss over this fact.